rossenp/rossenp/README.md

 - 👋 Hey, I'm Rossen, thanks for stopping by!
 - 👀 I’m very interested in making a positive impact through tech
-- 🌱 I’m currently learning about the JS ecosystem & software engineering @ Hack Reactor
+- 🌱 I’m currently learning about the JS ecosystem & software engineering
 - 💞️ I’m looking to collaborate on interesting JS projects
 - 📫 How to reach me: hello@rossen.xyz